ThreeSixtyGiving/grantnav/docs/search_bar.md

     .. markdown::

-        Grants under £500 given in 2019 by funders whose name contains "Community Foundation" and whose description relates to disability: <code>awardDate:[2019-01-01 TO 2019-12-31] AND amountAwarded:<500 AND fundingOrganization.name:"Community Foundation" AND description:disability](https://grantnav.threesixtygiving.org/search?text_query=awardDate:[2019-01-01 TO 2019-12-31] AND amountAwarded:<500 AND fundingOrganization.name:"Community Foundation" AND description:disability)</code>
+        Grants under £500 given in 2019 by funders whose name contains "Community Foundation" and whose description relates to disability: <code>[awardDate:[2019-01-01 TO 2019-12-31] AND amountAwarded:<500 AND fundingOrganization.name:"Community Foundation" AND description:disability](https://grantnav.threesixtygiving.org/search?text_query=awardDate:[2019-01-01+TO+2019-12-31]+AND+amountAwarded:<500+AND+fundingOrganization.name:"Community+Foundation"+AND+description:disability)</code>

 ```